NLteQFik/Programming/README.md

 # Programming
-This is full collection of my projects related to 2 semesters of this subject
+This is full collection of my projects related to 1 semester of this subject